netgen/NetgenRemoteMediaBundle/docs/FORM.md

 This parameter enables you to override the source text.

+#### `disable_upload`

+This parameter enables you to disable the upload, which means that users will be able only to select one of the existing resources.

+#### `hide_filename`

+This parameter enables filename hiding; instead of original filename, it will use file's MD5 hash as a public ID.
+Original filename will be stored in the context though and can be used, if needed.

 ### Example

 Let's say that you have a form for digital products in a webshop and you want to limit editors to be able to upload only protected files inside a specific folder.
 You want to also add some context.